Car Insurance in Hamilton

 How can I reduce my car insurance costs in Hamilton?

-Install security devices (saves 5-15%), increase your excess, maintain a clean driving record, compare quotes annually, and bundle policies.
-Hamilton's competitive market means shopping around can save $150-$350 annually.
-Off-street parking reduces premiums by 5-10%.
+Install security devices, increase your excess, maintain a clean driving record, compare quotes annually, and bundle policies.
+Hamilton's competitive market means shopping around can lead to meaningful savings.
+Off-street parking may also reduce premiums with some insurers.

 Are student drivers more expensive to insure in Hamilton?